The Role of REM Sleep in Memory and Its Importance

 2. Developing a Bedtime Routine:

 Establishing a consistent bedtime routine signals to your body that it's time to wind down and prepare for sleep.
-Activities such as reading a book, taking a warm bath, or practising relaxation techniques can help transition into REM sleep.
+Activities such as reading a book, taking a warm bath, or practicing relaxation techniques can help transition into REM sleep.

 3. Healthy Sleep Habits: